• Services

 The right keywords should be chosen based on relevance to one’s offering, their intent level (research vs booking), which match types it supports (broad-match, exact, or phrase-match), and competition levels so as maximize ad performance while avoiding expensive bidding wars with competitors.

-Once the new advertiser has implemented the newly researched keywords into targeted campaigns they should consistently monitor keyword performance in an effort to add value through optimizing existing campaigns.
+Once the new advertiser has implemented the newly researched keywords and PPC data into targeted campaigns they should consistently monitor keyword performance in an effort to add value through optimizing existing campaigns.

 2. Ad creation and optimization